ConfigHubPub/Docs/documentation/pages/getting_started/create_repository.rst

 To create a new repository, once logged in:

 #.
 Click on the **New** link (top-right) and choose *Repository*
 #.
-Choose the owner account and enter the repository name.
-Repository description is optional.
+Choose the owner account and enter the repository name.  *Description is optional*
+#.
+Choose and label your context, and save.

 .. _choosing_context:

 Choosing Repository Context
 ---------------------------